blueburrito24/obsidiannotes/Wishlist.md

 	-While re-assembling the figure, glue in the joints and fill in the pin holes on the legs, sand the areas so that it looks natural and repaint it.
 	-Hit the entire figure with a matte finish.
 - [ ] ##### Could repaint Agent Venom to match my Scott Johnson Venom after completing the custom.
+- [ ] ##### I could install magnets into the feet and butts of mt Spider-Man figures for better metal surfaced poses.
+Butt magnets would need to be covered up though.

 ***